Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

-“I told you last week, you must be losing your mind.”
+“I told you last week, and you must be losing your mind.”

 They need validation from others to keep their own insecurities and faults deeply hidden.

 People who’ve been close with a narcissist, get hurt, emotionally, psychologically, socially, financially and sometimes physically.
-They simply do not care, they will turn whatever they do to you, onto you, so they can escape all accountability.
+They simply do not care, and they will turn whatever they do to you, onto you so that they can escape all accountability.

 You communicate on a gallon level, with empathy, compassion, understanding of others perceptions, caring, thoughtful and forgiving.
 They only understand they are the only person that matters.

-You look for the middle ground and compromise, They are not looking for compromise, they are looking to win at all costs to you.
+You look for the middle ground and compromise, and they are not looking for agreement, they are looking to win at all costs to you.

 You become less focused on them, less frustrated and start focusing on you.